Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Types of Support

-Penn Global Research Grants support the following types of activities, among others, and Penn Global welcomes creative and innovative proposals beyond those listed below:
+Penn Global Research Grants support many types of activities including the following, and Penn Global welcomes creative and innovative proposals featuring activities not captured below:

 • Research and Educational Collaborations: Development of international partnerships, research networks, or global programs on Penn’s campus, including but not limited to the development of a cross- or multi-School initiative on a particular topic or theme.